 At this event, fans have requested more trip reports, so I have prepared this Foxwoods Casino Trip Report 2018.
 More such trip reports will be coming, as well as more articles on the history of slots and winning strategies.
 If you have any suggestions for topics you’d like me to cover, just drop my an email or leave a voicemail message on my hotline at 937-696-0086.

 Other Articles from Professor Slots

-Previous: How to Easily Win a Little at Slots at Foxwoods Casino – For over 3 days, I explored Foxwoods Casino in southern Connecticut, the largest tribal casino in the world.
-I met fans, fellow gambling podcasters, figured out how to win small jackpots, and then proceeded to do so myself.
-Here, I carefully explain how I did it.
+Previous: Easily Win a Little at Slots at Foxwoods Casino Connecticut – Over 3 days I explored Foxwoods Casino Connecticut in southern New England, the largest tribal casino in the world.
+I met fans, fellow gambling podcasters, figured out how to win small jackpots on slot machines, and then showed fans how to do so as well as proceeded to do so myself.
+Here, I explain exactly how I did it.

 Thanks for Reading!

 To share your thoughts: